obsoletenerd/obsoletenerd.com/content/Digispark-Rotary-Volume-Knob.md

 Title: Digispark-based USB Volume Knob
 Date: 2021-05-13 10:08
 Modified: 2021-05-13 10:08
 Summary: This is a very basic beginner-friendly project that gives a physical volume knob that works on most desktop/laptops.
 Using a rotary encoder, a Digispark microcontroller, a few soldered wires, some pre-existing firmware from Adafruit, and a 3D printed housing, we get a super tidy and tiny dial for controlling the system volume (or map it to whatever you want).
+It plugs directly into the side of my laptop into the USB port, or you can use it via a USB extension cable to place it on your desk.
 Category: Projects
 Tags: Projects, Hardware, Software, 3DPrinting
 Status: Published